Soul-Stirring: Soup in JXN

 The newest offering on Newk’s soup menu is spinach and feta, a creamy mix of feta cheese, spinach, potatoes, onion and sour cream garnished with fresh basil.

-Steve’s Downtown Deli and Bakery - Downtown (two locations - Congress Street and Lamar Street)
+Steve’s Downtown Deli and Bakery - Congress Street

 Steve’s Downtown Deli and Bakery has become known for the delicious soups served daily.
 In business for ten years, Steve’s has expanded from its original location at 125 South Congress Street in Capitol Towers to a second location at 200 South Lamar Street in City Center North.

 The restaurant serves breakfast and lunch and offers entrees and soups to go for customers who want to heat and eat at home.